Release Announcement: Archive Shuttle 9.2 is available

-Before you even open the latest version of Archive Shuttle, you’ll notice it looks a bit different.
+Before you even open the latest version of our archive migration solution Archive Shuttle, you’ll notice it looks a bit different.
 We put our designer to work creating a flashy looking icon for Archive Shuttle 9.2.

 We think the new icon is a better representation of the power and speed of our migration solution.